Updated on: October 7, 2024

 Short on time?
 Here’s the best antivirus for families in 2024:

-I tested all of the top antiviruses on the market, looking for a product that would work for my whole family — one that provides excellent protection against malware, is easy to use, comes with useful internet security protections, and works seamlessly across all devices.
+I tested all of the top antiviruses on the market, looking for a product that would work for my whole family — one that provides excellent protection against malware, is easy to use, and works seamlessly across all devices.

-My top choice for families is Norton 360, which offers perfect 100% malware detection, the best parental controls on the market, and extras like a VPN and a password manager to keep your whole family safe online.
+However, I found several great options for families — products providing all the security features needed to stay safe online, along with useful extras.
+My top choice is Norton 360, which offers 100% malware detection, excellent parental controls, and extras like a VPN and a password manager.
 That said, you can’t go wrong with any of the products on my list, as they all offer some great features for families.

 🥇1.
 Norton 360 Deluxe — Best Overall Family Antivirus in 2024

 Norton 360 Deluxe is my favorite antivirus for families on the market today.
+If your family needs comprehensive protection across multiple devices and strong parental controls to manage and monitor your children’s online activities, Norton is an excellent choice.
 I tested Norton’s real-time malware detection on my Windows 11 PC, MacBook Pro, and Android tablet — across all devices, Norton detected every single piece of malware in my testing.

 Norton 360 also provides a ton of family-friendly features, such as: